SPECIALTIES OF Nagoya Food Tour

 Is this tour a good fit for families?

-Some of the foods introduced on the Nagoya Meshi Food Tour might be a little bit strange so a sense of curiosity is definitely a plus to enjoy the tour fully.
+A Specialties of Nagoya Food Tour is an amazing activity for the whole family.
+But some of the foods introduced on the tour might be a little bit strange so a sense of curiosity is definitely a plus to enjoy the tour fully.

 What is not included in the tour?